momochi000/typewar/README.md

 ## CURRENT

 #### BUG: End game doesn't work anymore (need to expose scene transitions again)
+#### REFACTOR: Fix namespacing of all managers
+#### REFACTOR: Backbone models should live inside of entities/components
+The only reason to need a backbone model is to make contact with the server or to encapsulate some more abstract data/functionality.
+I shouldn't mix and match patterns with some objects being created by Backbone model but there being a crafty entity inside of it and some simply being Crafty entities.
+Everything should be a crafty entity and if there is some need for a backbone model it can live inside the entity.
 #### Deploy typewar
 #### Play the button tapping gif somewhere while a text fragment is being typed
 #### Play some audio hit on each keypress